heweiwei/Picture-matching/README.md

 ```
 * enjoy : )

-this is a very primer project.
+This is a very primer project written in MFC.